 Be sure to subscribe to our YouTube channel to keep up with more great videos like this one.

-Today is a new guitar day for me.
-I got this guy in the mail just this morning—I got it on Reverb—a Fender Mexican Jazzmaster.
-I got a sweet deal on it because the pickguard’s a little bit chewed up… I guess whoever had it before me tried to adjust the truss rod without taking the pickguard off, which was kind of silly.
+As I’m writing this, today is a new guitar day for me.
+I got this Fender Mexican Jazzmaster in the mail just this morning, and I got a sweet deal on it because the pickguard’s a little bit chewed up… I guess whoever had it before me tried to adjust the truss rod without taking the pickguard off, which was kind of silly.
 But pickguards only cost 30 bucks or so, and beyond that, I don’t really care that much anyway.
 I’m just really happy to have gotten this great guitar on a deal.
 I’ve been playing it for a few hours already since it showed up, and I really, really love it.

 Jazzmasters are really cool, unique guitars, but they need a specific set of strings—in my opinion—to sound their best, which we’re going to get into today.